ClickHouse Configuration

 clickhouse:

-antiAffinity: false # set true if you have enough nodes
+antiAffinity: false # set to true if there are enough nodes

 shardsCount: 2